failsafe-lib/failsafe/README-1x.md

 #### Functional Interface Integration

-Failsafe can be used to create retryable functional interfaces:
+Failsafe can be used to create retryable Java 8 functional interfaces:

 ```java
 Function<String, Connection> connect = address -> Failsafe.with(retryPolicy).get(() -> connect(address));